Robin Hood and the Tanner: Library and archival holdings

 The English Broadside Ballad Archive at the University of California, Santa Barbara holds three seventeenth-century broadside ballad versions of this tale: one in the Euing collection at the Glasgow University Library (304), another in the Pepys collection at Magdalene College at the University of Cambridge (2.111), and another in the Crawford collection at the National Library of Scotland (665).

 Recordings

 An audio recording of this ballad is available online.

 An instrumental recording of this ballad by Richard Searles is available online.

+The ballad has been recorded by A. L. Lloyd (on "Bramble Briars and Beams of the Sun") and Roy Harris (on "The Bitter and the Sweet").